json-everything/json-everything/docs_source/usage/schema/generation.md

 ***IMPORTANT** Don't dive into the context's `Intents` collection and get the contexts that those hold also.
 The system will handle that.*

 `Replace()` replaces a context with a given hash code with a new context.
-This the system creating `$ref` intents that point to the new `$defs` intent it's building and distributing them throughout the context tree.
+This is the system creating `$ref` intents that point to the new `$defs` intent it's building and distributing them throughout the context tree.
 Once all the `$ref`s are distributed, the system will add the `$defs` intent to the root context to be applied at the last step.

 Generally intents for applicator keywords, which are keywords that have subschemas (`anyOf`, `allOf`, etc.), will need to implement this second interface.
 In most cases, you can just copy this code.

 ### Attributes

-The final source for intents are attributes.
+The other source for intents are attributes.
 These are handled once the generator has completed adding the intents it needs to.

 When processing an object, the properties are analyzed for the presence of any of the above attributes.
 Each of the attributes can then add its intents to the context.